atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 87 ]
 But as I know you wish me to be minute, I will give you a description of it.
 His hair was dressed in the most fashionable manner, feathered back, but not in the extreme; his coat was scarlet, lined and trimmed with real sable, lapelled back, and tied together with gold tassels; his ruffles of the beautiful Dresden; his shoe and knee buckles diamond.
 In short, I never saw so complete a figure.”
 When he entered the room, it was in such an easy and unaffected manner, that you would imagine he had not the least idea of his captivating appearance.
 He began talking on indifferent subjects, such as the weather
 [ 88 ]
 weather and these other common-place topics, which often make up the greatest part of a fine gentleman’s conversation; and was so obliging as to say that my company would have been a very great acquisition to the party.
-“Perhaps, Sir James, ’' said
-Miss Fitzherbert, “a little of your persuasion would have more effect upon that little recluse than either Lady spencer’s exertions or mine;
-for my part, I cannot conceive what she does by herself at home, unless she is writing her life and adventures!
+“Perhaps, Sir James," said Miss Fitzherbert, “a little of your persuasion would have more effect upon that little recluse than either Lady spencer’s exertions or mine; for my part, I cannot conceive what she does by herself at home, unless she is writing her life and adventures!
 Is not that the case, my good girl?
 Well, I hope you. will oblige a friend or two with a perusal of it in manuscript
 [ 89 ]
 before you send it to the press.” — “I have met with so few adventures in the course of my life, and these are of so melancholy a nature, Miss Fitzherbert, that, was I disposed to turn authoress, I should not make my life the subject of my pen, as I am very certain there is nothing in it that the world could prosit by, and it would be of too insignificant a nature to deserve the notice and protection of the public.”
 She seemed confused, and, to turn the conversation, asked Sir James whether his coat was made here or abroad.
 “At Paris, ma’am.”
 “I thought so, they have a manner peculiar to themselves.
 Do you dance
 [ 90 ]
-tonight?” ‘‘If Miss Fitzherbert will favour me with her hand.”
+tonight?”
+"If Miss Fitzherbert will favour me with her hand.”
 “I cannot positively say I will, Sir James; but if I don’t see anything I like better you may depend upon my conferring that honour on you.”

 Before she had well finished her obliging and condescending speech, we were put in a flurry, by a loud knock at the door.
 “Oh, heavens! where is my cloak and muff?
 I desired Crofts to bring them down, but she never attends to what I say!
 Now shall I make the Duchess wait!” — I ran upstairs and brought them down to her, for which she thanked me, Wished me good night, and giving her
 [ 91 ]
 hand to Sir James, disappeared in an instant.
 I then went into the parlour to Lorel and Lady, who I found playing at cribbage.
 On casting my eyes carelessly round the room, I perceived a large shagreen case which lay upon one of the tables.
 I was curious to know what it contained; and having asked her ladyship’s permission, I went and opened it.
 My eyes were struck with the. brilliancy of its contents, which were, a beautiful enamelled watch, and chain; a vast number of diamond pins; a pair of elegant bracelets set round with brilliants; a quantity of rings; a pair of buckles and